What is an EMP501 reconciliation?

 How do I know what needs to be submitted?

-- The payments made for each month
+- The payments that have been made for each month

 There are certain mandatory fields which must be completed for each employee on the certificate otherwise you will not be able to submit your EMP501 reconciliation without completing these fields: